- Use Disk Quotas in Dedicated Linux Servers

 Use the DEVICENAME to identify the UUID for this device.
 This is done by passing the DEVICENAME along to the following command.

 Example Output: ~ $ blkid /dev/vda3 /dev/vda3: UUID="7d7a2cb2-4ef6-42e2-998a-86d6373f5cd1" TYPE="ext4" PARTLABEL="primary" PARTUUID="da626122-0dbe-461e-93af-a7ae3f43f2e4"

-4. At this stage we have identified the drive by both DEVICENAME and UUID.
-Next we open the /etc/fstab config file in our preferred editor.
-We then identify the lines in the config containing either of our UUID or DEVICENAME.
+At this stage, you have identified the drive by both DEVICENAME and UUID.
+Next, open the /etc/fstab config file in our preferred editor.
+Then, identify the lines in the config containing either your UUID or DEVICENAME.

 Example by UUID: ~ $ cat /etc/fstab # # /etc/fstab # Created by anaconda on Tue Apr 4 14:11:03 2017 # # Accessible filesystems, by reference, are maintained under '/dev/disk' # See man pages fstab(5), findfs(8), mount(8) and/or blkid(8) for more info # UUID=7d7a2cb2-4ef6-42e2-998a-86d6373f5cd1 / ext4 defaults 1 1 UUID=54cda6e8-74f4-40a9-a79a-e288ed321a3e swap swap defaults 0 0